Henrique-O-S/SeedLabs_Resolution/LOGBOOK7.md

 ### Task 2.B

-Following the previous task alter the script so that the last four bytes are printed in string format.
+Following the previous task, alter the script so that the last four bytes are printed in string format.
+To do that the format specifier that overwrites the return address should be `%s`.

 - ![String2](/Images/Week7/Task2.2-string2.PNG "String2")